AlacrisIO/alacrity/docs/paper.md

 decentralized applications.
 Its blockchain-agnostic model frees developers from lock-in to specific platform.
-Its verification strategy increases the reliability and trustworthiness of Alacrity programs over manually developed DApps.
+Its verification strategy increases the reliability and trustworthiness of Alacrity programs over traditionally developed DApps.
 Alacrity's use of end-point projection ensures that on-chain and client-side computations are synchronized and agree on all fundamental parts of program operation.

 Although Alacrity is usable today, it is a work-in-progress with a lot of room from growth and development.
 You can start using it today by